Don’t see your question here? Contact us at [email protected] and we’ll be happy to help!

 06. Is there a 19+ licensed area?

-During the summer months, the Vista Eatery offers a casual dining experience and a licensed patio overlooking Lake Ontario.
-The patio is currently closed until further notice.
+During the summer months, the Vista Eatery offers a casual dining experience and a licensed patio overlooking Lake Ontario. *Please note the Vista Eatery is currently closed for the winter.

 07. What is Trillium Park and William G. Davis Trail?

 Trillium Park and William G. Davis Trail is located along the eastern edge of Ontario Place.
 The park features an open-air pavilion, and lots of rocky areas to climb and see the views of Lake Ontario.
 The new trail is named in honour of Bill Davis who was Premier when Ontario Place first opened in 1971.
 Visit our Trillium Park and William G. Davis Trail page for more info.

 08. How do I host a fire in the Trillium Park fire pit?

 We have four pit pit locations available for reservation.
 Please visit our Fire Pit page for more information.

 Ontario Place has several parking lots for public use.
 Entrances to the parking lots can be accessed from Remembrance Drive and Ontario Place Boulevard.
 Visit our Parking page for more info.